Quantile Hedging in a Semi-Static Market with Model Uncertainty: Approximation of the quantile hedging price and strategy

-Theorem \ref{convergence} applies to trading in options with Lipschitz payoff, in particular, call and put options.
-The constant $M$ increases with the Lipschitz constants of $F$ and $\phi$, and the value of $|p|$, $d$, $k$, which are inputs of the model. $M$ also increases with the bounds of $|\hat q^n|$ and $||\hat H^n||$ from Proposition \ref{price-Hq-bound}.
-From the proof of Lemma \ref{H-bound-n}, the bound of $||\hat H^n||$ increases the bounds of $|F|$, $|\hat q^n|$ and the distribution of stock prices, in particular, on $c = \min\{b_{t+1}-b_t, a_{t}-a_{t+1}, t= 0,\dots, T-1\}$.
+Theorem \ref{convergence} applies to trading in options with Lipschitz payoff, e.g. call and put options.
+The constant $M$ increases with the Lipschitz constants of $F$ and $\phi$, and the value of $|p|$, $d$, $k$, which are inputs of the model. $M$ also increases with the bounds of $|\hat q^n|$ and $||\hat H^n||$ from Lemma \ref{price-Hq-bound}.
+From the proof of Lemma \ref{H-bound-n}, the bound of $||\hat H^n||$ increases the bounds of $|F|$, $|\hat q^n|$ and the distribution of stock prices, in particular, on the constant $c$ defined in \ref{c}.

-If, in addition to being convex, $\prob$ always allow price changes greater than a fixed $c>0$, for example, $\prob$ includes continuous distribution with strictly positive density on $[a_t,b_t]^d$ for $1\leq t\leq T$ in $\Omega$ or $\prob$ includes all probability measures on $\Omega$, as considered in \cite{BHZ13} and \cite{Dolinsky14}, then the construction of $\prob^n$ will be much simpler, because no modifications to $\prob$ are needed (see case (iv) in the construction of $R^{n,P}$ in Section \ref{Pn}).
+Finally, we discuss the approximation using $\prob^{n,0}$.
+Note that Theorem \ref{convergence} holds as long as NA$_{\phi}(\Omega^n,\prob^{n,\lambda})$ holds, even if $\lambda = 0$.
+From Example \ref{counter}, this is not true with every convex $\prob$.
+However, if $\prob^{n,0}$ always allows price change greater than a given (arbitrarily) small threshold, e.g. $\prob$ includes continuous distribution with strictly positive density on $\Omega$ or $\prob$ includes all probability measures on $\Omega$, as considered in \cite{BHZ13,Dolinsky14}, then assigning positive probability to $A^{n,T}$ ($\lambda>0$) is not necessary, for the no arbitrage condition to hold.
 The next definition formalizes this idea: